nxrighthere/UnrealCLR/API/LevelScript.md

 ### [UnrealEngine.Framework](./UnrealEngine-Framework.md 'UnrealEngine.Framework')
 ## LevelScript Class
-A representation of the level blueprint that executes level-wide logic
+A representation of the level-wide logic defined in the level blueprint
 ```csharp
 public class LevelScript : Actor
 ```